-The pitcher’s assessment at RPP has multiple pieces to it that may require up to 2 days of evaluation and review, including the following:
+The pitcher’s assessment at RPP has many components, including the following:

 - Movement Screen